foucblg/AISearchEnginePOC/search-ui/README.md

 ## 🧪 Example

-You can test the search engine with the following example query: "Role of Indigenous Peoples in climate negotiations"
+You can test the search engine with the following example query: "Indigenous Peoples representatives"